seventh720/Personal-Website/README.md

     }, 1000);
 });
 ```
-The JavaScript listens for a click on the `'enter-site'` element, triggering a fade-out of the `'intro-overlay'` after a second, followed by a gradual fade-in of the header, navigation, main content, and footer over 50 milliseconds, seamlessly transitioning to the main page view.
+① The JavaScript listens for a click on the `'enter-site'` element, triggering a fade-out of the `'intro-overlay'` after a second, followed by a gradual fade-in of the header, navigation, main content, and footer over 50 milliseconds, seamlessly transitioning to the main page view.
 All of them are controlled by opacity.
 Click `'enter-site'` to see the turns between overlay and home page.

 ![Overlay](Overlay.png)

+② `@keyframes scroll` defines an animation called scroll that changes the translateX value of the transform property to achieve a horizontal scrolling effect on the image.
+The carousel's width adjusts to accommodate the varying number of images. `Image carousel` will be automatically played since you enter the Home Page.
 ```css
 /* Image Carousel Styles */
 .image-carousel {